nbp/holyjit/README.md

-As HolyJit aims at being a JIT library which can easily be embedded into other projects, correctness of the compiler optimizations should be caught by the community of users and fuzzers.
-Thus leaving less bugs for you to find out.
+As HolyJit aims at being a JIT library which can easily be embedded into other projects, correctness of the compiler optimizations should be caught by the community of users and fuzzers, thus leaving less bugs for you to find.

 ### Fast

 Fast is a tricky question when dealing with a JIT compiler, as the cost of the compilation is part of the equation.

-HolyJit aims at reducing the start-up time, based on annotation made out of macros, to guide the early tiers of the compilers for unrolling loops and generating inline caches.
+HolyJit aims at reducing the start-up time, based on annotations made out of macros, to guide the early tiers of the compilers for unrolling loops and generating inline caches.

-For final compilation tiers, it uses special types/traits to wrap the data in order to instrument and monitor the values which are being used, such that guard can later be converted into constraints.
+For final compilation tiers, it uses special types/traits to wrap the data in order to instrument and monitor the values which are being used, such that guards can later be converted into constraints.

 ## Using HolyJit

 At the moment HolyJit relies on a patched version of rustc, which allow to create compiler plugins.
-To use holyjit, you will have to compile this custom rustc from the following repository:
+To use HolyJit, you will have to compile this custom rustc from the following repository:

 https://github.com/nbp/rust/tree/register_opt_mir_pass